 The Philanthropy Fellows program is an internship pipeline and professional development program linking graduate and undergraduate students from the University of Maryland School of Public Policy’s Do Good Institute to semester or year-long fellowship opportunities with Washington Regional Association of Grantmakers’ (WRAG) members.

-The Nonprofit Leadership Fellows Program is a brand new initiative at the Do Good Institute at the School of Public Policy.
-The Nonprofit Leadership Fellows Program is a professional development initiative geared towards students who want a career in the nonprofit and social change fields.
-The Fellowship offers students tuition support, living stipend, health benefits, paid internships with leading nonprofits and NGOs in the region, and mentorship.
+The TIAA Nonprofit Leadership Fellows Program is a professional development initiative geared towards students who want a career in the nonprofit and social change fields.
+The program offers students tuition support, living stipend, health benefits, mentorship, and professional development programming.